Republic of Congo's 2018 EITI Report covers extractive activities in the country for that fiscal year.

-The country is a leading producer of crude oil, diamonds and gold.
-It also produces smaller quantities of copper, lead, zinc, construction materials and, more recently, of phosphates and uranium.
-Yet social conflicts have arisen around management of oil revenues, subnational transfers and environmental impacts of the extractive industries.
+The country is a leading producer of crude oil, representing around 90% of the exports of the country.
+It also exports gold and diamonds and generates revenues through the forestry sector.
+Yet social conflicts have arisen around management of revenues, subnational transfers and environmental impacts of the extractive industries.
 The EITI has supported greater transparency in sales of the state’s share of in-kind oil revenues and Parliament is now using EITI Reports as a control tool in approving the state’s budget.
 The national EITI structure has led outreach to oil and diamond producing regions, generating public debate.
 At the end of 2020 EITI in Republic of Congo published an EITI report for the fiscal year 2018.

-Oil and gas licenses are awarded on the basis of competitive tender, while mining licenses are granted on a ‘first come first served’ basis.
+Oil and gas licenses are mainly awarded on the basis of competitive tender, while mining licenses are granted on a ‘first come first served’ basis.
 Exploration permits are awarded for four years (possibility of 6 years for frontier areas or deep marines areas), renewable three years twice, while production-sharing contracts are concluded on the basis of production licenses granted for maximum 25 years for liquid hydrocarbons and 30 years for natural gas, renewable five years.

-The latest EITI disclosures (2013) show that the Republic of the Congo received USD 5.1 billion from extractive industry taxation.
-Almost all (99.8%) of these revenues came from hydrocarbons, mainly crude oil, with the rest coming from mining, with gold and diamonds the major commodities.
-Revenues were mainly collected through the state’s share of in-kind revenue (87%), balance of taxes paid (2.6%) and corporate income tax (2.6%).
+The latest EITI disclosures (2018) show that the Republic of the Congo received 1 116 billion Franc CFA from extractive industry taxation.
+Almost all (97.19%) of these revenues came from hydrocarbons, mainly crude oil, with the rest coming from forestry (2.67%) and mining (0.14%).
+Revenues were mainly collected through the state’s share of in-kind revenue.

 The EITI encourages multi-stakeholder groups to explore innovative approaches to make the EITI more relevant and useful.